akaufman3/teaching-materials/intro-web-dev-html-css/web-development-vocab.md

 **Back-end Langauges** - Languages that are primarily responsible for extracting data from the database.

-**<!DOCTYPE html>** - The Document Type element.
+**Doctype Element** - The Document Type element.
 It is actually an instruction to the web browser about what version of HTML the page is written in.